Important to Know and Do

 The Office of Professional Development dedicates itself to helping you further your professional career.

-Academic Development and Assessment aims to improve teaching and learning through planning outcomes, monitoring achievements, and developing strategies.
+Faculty Development aims to improve teaching and learning through planning outcomes, monitoring achievements, and developing strategies.
 In addition to New Tenure-Track Faculty Orientation and the Program for Excellence in Teaching and Learning, they offer faculty workshops, special events, and a small library of related books and journals.

 Library Services Alkek Library includes services for supporting you with student uses of library resources.